lkesteloot/unsong/unsong.md

 That left Gevurah.
 Severity.
 God’s goodness dealt out in a form that looks like harshness.
 The judgment all must fear.

 The Comet King’s sword was fearsome.
 A dangerous weapon.
-But was it really…
+But was it really...

 Then Ana thought about what was [i]on[/i] the sword.

 Something opened in Ana’s mind.
 New memories.
 Knowledge she shouldn’t have.
 A deep loss.
 She didn’t cry, because time was running short, and she knew how she was going to open the black sail.
 She told the winds to stay for her, then ran fore, where Mark McCarthy labored beneath the orange sail.
 “Mr. McCarthy!” she said over the howling winds, holding out her hand.
 “I need your opal amulet!”

-“How did you…,” but something in her face spooked him.
+“How did you...,” but something in her face spooked him.
 He looked at the orange sail, considered his options, and decided it wasn’t worth a fight.
 He unclasped his necklace and handed it to her.

 Ana Thurmond advanced on the black sail, and something was terribly wrong.
 She wanted to avert her gaze, but she kept looking, even though something was terribly wrong.
 She reached the final mast, saw the ship’s wake behind her, a wake of multicolored sparks spiralling into the void, but she held on to the mast and didn’t run, even though [i]something was terribly wrong[/i].